MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 A prop account is judged after the trade, not only during the trade.
 The platform must help the trader see the path: order, size, stop, result, rule state and payout readiness.

-MT5 is the better default because it is the current AIFO path and a broad modern MetaTrader choice.
+MT5 is the better default for AIFO traders because it is the current AIFO path and a broad modern MetaTrader choice.
 MT4 still fits traders who have a proven forex workflow and a firm that supports it. cTrader fits execution specialists who know how to use DOM and automation without turning speed into overtrading.

-Final answer: MT5, MT4 or cTrader for prop traders?
+Final Answer: MT5, MT4 or cTrader for Prop Traders?

 Do not pick a platform because it looks faster or more familiar.
 Pick the one that makes risk, history and rule-sensitive actions easiest to control.